US markets closed for President's Day, Asian markets climb

 While U.S. markets are closed, there is trading in other parts of the financial world.

-In Europe, London’s FTSE slipped 0.1 percent, Germany’s DAX was off 0.2 percent and France’s CAC added 0.1 percent.
+In Europe, London’s FTSE added less than 0.1 percent, Germany’s DAX was up 0.1 percent and France’s CAC added 0.3 percent.

 Advertisement